Is Acorns Safe?

 Premium — $9 per month

-The interest rates on the checking and savings accounts noted in the previous section are only available on Premium and Personal Plus subscriptions, as is the Emergency Fund itself.
-The Premium plan is the only one with stock investing in the sub-account.
+The checking and savings rates mentioned earlier apply solely to Premium and Personal Plus plans, and that includes the Emergency Fund.
+The Premium option is the only one allowing stock investing in a sub-account.

-All three subscriptions offer IRAs, taxable investing accounts, and checking accounts.
-There is no additional annual percentage-based charge for the robo service, as is customary in the industry.
+All three tiers include IRAs, taxable investment accounts, and checking.
+There is no extra annual fee for the robo service, which is different from many competitors.

-Premium and Personal Plus subscribers receive matches from Acorns (up to 50%) on their bonus investments through Acorns Earn.
-They also get live Question & Answer sessions with investing experts.
+Premium and Personal Plus members receive Acorns matches of up to 50% on their bonus investments via Acorns Earn.
+They also have access to live Q&A sessions with financial experts.

 Open Acorns Account